P2P-Develop/GoogleHomeCLI/docs/README-en.md

 # Overview

-Operate Google Home (Chrome Cast) in any command-line.
+Control Google Home (Chrome Cast) in any command-line.
 This script can only use Python3, so Python2 isn't supported.
 This script implemented internal command-line.